codebar/tutorials/sql/lesson4/tutorial.md

 #### Updating a single record

-Let's assume that Emma recently had a birthday and we need to set her age to `19`.
+Let's assume that Emma Smith recently had a birthday and we need to set her age to `19`.
 We need to construct an **UPDATE** statement that only updates Emma's record and set the field correctly.
 The **WHERE** clause is the part of the update statement that selects what records to update so the simple way to check that it is correct is to use it in a **SELECT** statement first:

 ```SQL
 SELECT * FROM person WHERE id = 1;